UoM-ResPlat-DevOps/SysAdminCourse/Lessons/Lesson_1.md

 -- *Slide End* --

 -- *Slide* --
+## HPC Support Policy
+We have an HPC Support Policy (`goo.gl/UPv4c8`).
+This includes policy for locking accounts, time of operations, code of conduct, service level targets, incident response handling, and priority users.
+-- *Slide End* --

+-- *Slide* --
 ## Software Builds
 As with all HPC systems, whenever possible software is built from source.
 Usually this to ensure maximum optimisation of code, and sometimes it is to ensure that the software can be installed in the first place.
 Most of all however, it is to ensure that multiple version of the same software can be installed.
 This provides consistency and better reproducibility in code, whilst also allowing for different features.
 To achieve this, environment modules are employed.
 -- *Slide End* --

 -- *Slide* --
 ## Software Builds (cont...)
 In particular Spartan uses the Easybuild system to ensure build consistency and which incorporates the LMod environment modules system.
 LMod is virtually identical in most cases to the TCL-based environment modules system.
+-- *Slide End* --

+-- *Slide* --
+## Software Builds (cont...)
 Easybuild requires a little explanation.
 Essentially it provides a repository of Python scripts to a particular software build ("Easybuild recipes"), which includes version numbers, dependencies, toolchains etc. These recipes in turn call an EasyBlock, which is a configuration style (e.g., Binary, ConfigureMake) and often specific to an application.
 -- *Slide End* --

 -- *Slide* --
 ## Software Builds (cont...)
 Easybuild exists as a build user and has its own module file.
 It is important to purge existing modules before running an EasyBuild script.
 ```
 ssh root@spartan-m.hpc.unimelb.edu.au
 su easybuild
 module purge
 module load EasyBuild
-cd /usr/local/easybuild/ebfiles_repo/
-cd Valgrind
+cd /usr/local/easybuild/ebfiles_repo/Valgrind
 eb Valgrind-3.13.0-GCC-6.2.0.eb
-eb Valgrind-3.12.0-intel-2017.u2.eb
 ```
+-- *Slide End* --

+-- *Slide* --
+## Licensed Software
+Licensed software has a number of implementations.
+Some licenses (e.g., Gurobi) require a license file added to the software directory and the user sourcing that path (typically added to the `.bashrc`).
+Others (e.g., Matlab) have a FlexLM license file on our license server (`lic.hpc.unimelb.edu.au`).
+In most cases we should create a new group in Karaage and assign qualified users to that group.
+This incldes software that we have a sitewide license for (e.g., Gaussian).
 -- *Slide End* --

 -- *Slide* --